Menu

 1

-Open the Lanes sidebar, fill in the form with a session name (e.g., fix-login-bug), your starting prompt, and acceptance criteria.
+Open the Lanes sidebar, choose your agent (Claude Code or Codex CLI), fill in a session name like fix-login-bug, your starting prompt, and optionally attach files.

 2